jellyfish-wsi/jellyfish-p2/beta-weekly-progress.md

 More specifically, we are in the process of fully implementing Passport to authorize sign-in and registration with Google Authentication.
 We are now able to get user’s information which includes their full name, profile image, and email address.
 With the feedback we received from Stolley, we will be tweaking our routers to improve code flow.

-We will also be moving constant variables to our .env file.
-In the case of our flight-data.js, we’ll be applying this to variables: hostname and x-rapidapi-host.
+We will also be moving constant variables to our *.env* file.
+In the case of our *flight-data.js*, we’ll be applying this to variables: *hostname* and *x-rapidapi-host*.

 Moving forward we will be meeting with Professor Stolley sometime next week.
 We will also be scheduling our own meetings to discuss how we are going to move forward to complete the to do list.